mliew21396/remote-work-u2/week-5/5-bingo-solo-challenge/README.md

 **Your goals for this challenge are:**

-- Keep all of the logic and variables inside of the class bingo_board.
+- Keep all of the logic and variables inside of the class BingoBoard.
 Method calls can be outside.
 - Create a method to generate a letter ( "B", "I", "N", "G", "O") and a number from 1 to 100.
 - Create a method to check the column for the number.
 - If the number is in the column, replace it with an "X".
-- Display a column to the console.
 - Display the board to the console (prettily).

 Sample bingo board: